Hubbry Logo

 She trained as an actress at the Central School of Speech and Drama.

-Thomason's most memorable role was perhaps that of Lesley Bainbridge in the BBC sitcom Brush Strokes which, at its peak, was watched by over 15 million people while the British tabloids avidly followed its storyline.
+Thomason's most noticeable mainstream role was as Lesley Bainbridge in the BBC sitcom Brush Strokes.
 In 1987, Thomson appeared in the final episode of the TV series Tales of the Unexpected, as hotel maid Elly Somerton alongside Topol, who starred as the lead character Professor Max Kelada.

 Thomson shared her first lead in Stealing Heaven (1988) with Derek de Lint and Denholm Elliott.
 In its review, the highly regarded monthly film journal Films and Filming wrote, "Kim Thomson's Heloïse moves with delicate poise, a heroine worthy of Rossetti or Burne-Jones, with vivacity and intelligence."
 She played young Estella in the 1989 television series Great Expectations, directed by Kevin Connor, in which Miss Havisham was portrayed by Jean Simmons, who had played Estella in the 1946 film version.
 Also in 1989, Thomson performed on stage as Cordelia in King Lear, directed by Jonathan Miller.
 The British Theatre Yearbook described Thomson's Cordelia as "exquisite in beauty, tender in care, full of youthful integrity."